Lack of OHIP coverage for celiac test causing costly increases in treatment delays and health risks for Ontario patients

 “I’m not sure if I’m feeling more frustrated or relieved,” says Tammy Martin, a celiac patient from Woodstock, Ontario.
 “I’ve likely been celiac for about 20 years and the majority of my health issues are probably related to the disease.
 Because I’m now following a gluten-free diet, I’ll be able to drive again.
 Ride a bike.
 Ditch my walker!
 For all of that, I’m so thrilled, excited!
 But I’m also sad.
 I’ve missed out on so much that could have been avoided through earlier diagnosis and diet change.”

-Click here for more information on celiac disease and to sign the CCA’s Blood Testing petition.
+Click here for petition for more information on celiac disease and to sign the CCA’s Blood Testing petition.

 About the Canadian Celiac Association